Avaiga/taipy-doc/docs/gallery/decision_support/3_production_planning/index.md

 ![Data Visualization](images/production-planning-data-visualization.png){width=90% : .tp-image-border }

-Just above the chart, by clicking "Expand here," you can access an expandable containing initial production data at time 0 (current month): stock & production levels, incoming raw material orders, and demand, all presented in a table.
+Just above the chart, by clicking "Expand here," you can access an you can access an expandable block containing the initial production data at time 0 (current month): stock & production levels, incoming raw material orders, and demand, all presented in a table.

 ## Page 2: Scenario Manager